By Parth Pandya Jul. 15, 2019

 The most natural reaction to losing the World Cup on a technicality would have been of excessive outrage.
 And no one could have held it against New Zealand captain Kane Williamson were he to be taken over by anguish.
 It stung deep, but not even an imminent heartbreak was enough for Williamson to get carried away.

-A little over a year later, Williamson was supposed to be on the other side of fortune.
+A little over a year ago, Williamson was supposed to be on the other side of fortune.
 In a World Cup final no less.
 At Lord’s of all places.
-On a pitch very similar in character to the one at Wellington, this time around New Zealand were afforded the luxury of putting runs on board first.
 In their chase, England were hopping, stumbling, teetering, but still somehow meandering along.
 In Ben Stokes, England have a champion of a lifetime and he was not going to go down easy.

 Williamson knew this.
 He was not expecting this to be any easier.
 In the final over of the game, when a throw from Martin Guptill ricocheted off Stokes’ bat and added four more runs to England’s total, Williamson, for the first time that day, looked disheartened.
 There was no way this would have happened on any other day.
 There was no way a contest this big, with so much at stake, was going to be decided on a stroke of luck as bizarre as this.
 In that moment, Williamson was humanised.
 He had to stomach what was happening in front of him and there was no place to hide.